-The social security reform is one of the most important economic and political issues in the United States and other developed countries.
+Social security reform is one of the most important economic and political issues in the United States and other developed countries.
 This paper analyzes a social security reform in a general equilibrium model with altruistic dynasties and endogenous fertility.
 In turns out that assumptions on agents' heterogeneity (survival probabilities and skill differences) are quantitatively important: the fertility and allocation responses by different types of households lead to very different aggregate levels and equilibrium prices.
+A reduction in any type of uncertainty removes the need for precautionary savings in terms of assets and/or children.